'It is a nightmare': Teen shot 7 times while sitting in car outside SW Side home, family says

 The 18-year-old is just one of at least five people killed in Chicago so far this weekend.

-She was one of four siblings and had just graduated from Solorio Academy, where she was one of the first young women to participate in the high school's wrestling team.
-She was also an artist who loved to paint and was planning to take a year off to work, even after being admitted to the School of the Art Institute of Chicago.
+They were one of four siblings and had just graduated from Solorio Academy, where they participated in the high school's wrestling team.
+They were also an artist who loved to paint and was planning to take a year off to work, even after being admitted to the School of the Art Institute of Chicago.

-"She had so much ambition.
-She's so artistic," Isabel said.
-"I'll remember her as my best friend; my rock.
-The person I always went to.
-She always gave me advice."

-Police are still looking for the person or persons responsible for Melissa de la Garza's death.
+Police are still looking for the person or persons responsible for Azul de la Garza's death.
 Anyone with information that might lead to an arrest should call detectives at Area One.

 'It is a nightmare': Teen shot 7 times while sitting in car outside SW Side home, family says